Jaxx497/nhl_fantasy/README.md

 ## Next Steps

 I've begun working on v0.2 which is written in Rust with the Yew framework and displays information in a webpage rather than the console.
 I've been met with several hurdles trying to do this but progress is being made.
-I hope to have a release out by Jan 2023.
+I hope to have a release out by the end of Jan 2023.